-In this lab, you'll use the Map Viewer to edit styles for the Trailheads, Trails and Parks and Open Space layers from the Los Angeles GeoHub.
+In this lab, you'll use the Map Viewer to style the Trailheads, Trails, and Parks and Open Space layers to create a more meaningful map.

-Navigate to the LA Parks and Trails Map (unstyled) web map.
+Go to the LA Parks and Trails Map (unstyled) web map in ArcGIS Online.

-Click Save > Save As to save your own copy of the map.
+Click Sign In and Save > Save As to copy the map.

-In the top bar, click + Add > Search for layers:
+In the top bar, click + Add > Browse Living Atlas Layers:

-Click World Topographic Map > Use as basemap > DONE ADDING LAYERS to select the layer.
+Click World Topographic Map > Use as basemap and close the windows.

 In Content, click Parks and Open Space > Change Style and select the following: